 Details of the Salkantay Trek

-Location of the Salkantay Mountain, Peru
+Location of the Salkantay snowy mountain, Peru

-The Salkantay Trail, also known as the "New Inca Trail," is located north of the city of Cusco.
-To get there, you follow the route Cusco – Limatambo – Abancay – Lima, taking a detour in Limatambo toward Mollepata, the usual starting point of the trek.
-From there, the trail crosses Andean landscapes that combine glaciers, deep valleys, and cloud forest areas.
+The Salkantay Trail, also known as the New Inca Trail, is located north of the city of Cusco.
+To get there, you follow the Cusco – Limatambo – Abancay route, turning toward Mollepata, the usual starting point of the hike.
+From there, the path crosses Andean landscapes that combine glaciers, deep valleys, and cloud forests, marking a natural border between the highlands and the jungle.

 Climate on the Salkantay Trek, Peru